 - One that receives what is leftover when the original beneficiary of the trust dies.

 Both Wills and Trusts have their advantages.
-The need of a Will alone, or with a Trust, depends on a person’s assets and how they wish their assets to be distributed either before or after their death.
+The need for a Will alone, or with a Trust, depends on a person’s assets and how they wish their assets to be distributed either before or after their death.

 Having a knowledgeable and experienced estate planning attorney prepare a Last Will and Testament or a Trust for you, or for you and your spouse individually, will save your loved ones money and grief, in addition to giving the peace of mind that the things that were most dear to you and distributed to your loved ones in the way that you intended.

-Need a Will, Trust or other estate planning documents prepared?
+Need a Will, Trust, or other estate planning documents prepared?
 Golden Key Law Group is ready to help.
-We offer estate planning services including preparations of Wills, Trusts, Healthcare Power of Attorney, Durable Power of Attorney and Advanced Healthcare Directives.
+We offer estate planning services, including preparations of Wills, Trusts, Healthcare Power of Attorney, Durable Power of Attorney, and Advanced Healthcare Directives.
 If something happens to you, make sure that your family and loved ones are not left with the added burden that results from there being no Last Will and Testament.
-Contact Golden Key Law Group, your “family” lawyer, at 727-317-4738 to schedule a consultation with founding partner attorney Charis Campbell, or attorney Rita Briles.
+Contact Golden Key Law Group, your “family” lawyer, at 727-317-4738 to schedule a consultation with founding partner attorney Charis Campbell or attorney Rita Briles.